AtomicZK/atomiK-protocol/README.md

 3- Launch cross chain atomic swap

+4- choose the timelock to make the matching for the atomicswap

-4- Choose for only get it on you wallet or create a liquidity pool and provide it ( or provide a liquidity pool directly)
+5- Choose for only get it on you wallet or create a liquidity pool and provide it ( or provide a liquidity pool directly)

-5- Enjoy
+6- Enjoy

 ### Presentation how it's works